What is the Cost of Goods Sold Formula?

 COGS Metrics and COGS Ratios

-To effectively determine the number of goods sold for a business and its financial stability, the following ratios and metrics can be used with COGS.
+To effectively determine the number of goods sold for a business and its financial stability, the following ratios and KPI metrics can be used with COGS.

 Typically used to highlight sales revenue percentage used by businesses to pay for expenses that directly vary with sales.